Phone: (435) 628-4411

 Typically, law enforcement officers establish probable cause by submitting a written affidavit or sworn testimony describing their observations and why they believe a suspect engaged in criminal activity.
 If the magistrate judge determines the police had probable cause, the court will issue a search warrant.

 If the police executed an invalid search warrant or the search was otherwise illegal, a criminal defense lawyer can challenge the validity of the warrant and seek to have the illegally obtained evidence excluded from consideration.
-Douglas D. Terry & Associates has defended people under investigation or accused of crimes in Utah for over 40 years.
+Terry Law has defended people under investigation or accused of crimes in Utah for over 40 years.
 Our lawyers regularly appear in courts throughout Utah and have earned a reputation as talented and aggressive advocates who work to obtain superior results for our clients.
 To put our experience to work for you, contact our law firm today.

 A search warrant is a court order issued by a magistrate judge in the name of the state and directed to a peace officer.
 The warrant authorizes law enforcement officials to search a specific location for evidence to charge a person with a crime.
 To be valid, the warrant must identify with reasonable specificity the person, place, or thing that will be searched and the items to be seized.
 Most search warrants have an expiration date to ensure the search is conducted within a reasonable time after probable cause was established.